rht-labs/tech-exercise/docs/slides/content/tech-exercise-iii.md

 #### Measuring Test
-Answering the age old question, "How do I know if my tests are any good?"
+<p>Answering the age old question, "How do I know if my tests are any good?"</p>
 ![test-measuers](images/tech-exercise-iii/measuring-tests.png)
 * Code Coverage
 * Static Code Analysis